Bhutan

 parties prohibited 1953-2007): DNT = Druk

-Nyamrup Tshogpa (brug nyam-rub tshogs-pa,
+Nyamrup Tshogpa (’brug nyam-rub tshogs-pa

-social-democratic, center-left, est.20 Jan 2013); DPT
+est.20 Jan 2013); DPT = Druk

-Party, conservative, royalist, merger of All People's
+royalist, center-right, merger of All People's Party and

-Party and Druk People's Unity Party, est.25 Jul 2007); PDP
+Druk People's Unity Party, est.25 Jul 2007); PDP

 = People's Democratic Party (mi-ser